 The festival allows the submission of rough cut versions.
 When submitting a film, it should be taken into consideration that the selection process does not allow for the viewing of several film versions.
 Therefore, when submitting a preliminary version of the film, it should be ensured that it accurately reflects the final version in broad outline.

 The submission form should indicate what changes are to be expected until the final version.

 1.9 Language versions

 For the submission it is necessary that the film is available in German or English.
 If the original language of the film is not one of these two languages, the film must be provided with appropriate subtitles in German or English.

-- International Competition Long Documentary Film (long documentary films from 41 min)
+- International Competition Long Documentary and Animated Film (long documentary and animated films from 41 min)

-The five-member international jury for this competition awards a Golden Dove for a long documentary, and a Silver Dove for a long documentary by an up-and-coming director (with up to three directorial works after completing their education).
+The five-member international jury for this competition awards a Golden Dove for a long documentary or animated film, and a Silver Dove for a long documentary or animated film by an up-and-coming director (with up to three directorial works after completing their education).

 - International Competition Short Documentary and Animated Film (short documentary and animated films up to 40 min)

 The three-member international jury for this competition awards one Golden Dove each for a short documentary and short animated film.